 Commencement is the culminating experience for each student at SFSC upon completion of the degree requirements for their chosen area of study.
 The graduation procedures for all programs, including all SFSC locations as well as distance education students, are provided on the SFSC website.
-Prior to graduation, you will be required to complete an application for graduation, perform a graduation audit via Degree WorksTM to ensure that all your course requirements have been met, and complete both the mandatory Graduate Satisfaction Survey (GSS) and the Exit Survey.
+Prior to graduation, you will be required to complete an application for graduation, perform a graduation audit with a counselor or advisor to ensure that all your course requirements have been met, and complete the Graduate Satisfaction Survey (GSS).
 For more information about graduation, call us at 863-784-7107.